adamsburge/archaevit-blog/README.md

 ### Mark a Post as Interesting, Important and/or Underrated
-Users who have an account are able to access the like buttons and indicate a post as being interesting, important and/or underrated.
+Users who have an account are able to access the 'like' buttons and indicate a post as being interesting, important and/or underrated.

 ![Likes](static/images/likes.png)